Sheldon I. Goldfarb ’73, chair

 He graduated from Binghamton University with a Bachelor of Science, with honors, in mathematics/computer science and economics.
-Tucker earned a Master of Business in finance and marketing from The University of Chicago Booth School of Business.
+Tucker earned a Master of Business in finance and marketing in 1987 from The University of Chicago Booth School of Business.

 Steven H. Bloom ’78, LHD ’10, past chair

 Bloom is CEO of Bloom Family LLC.
 He has more than 30 years of experience in the investment management business.
 This includes founding and managing Sagamore Hill Capital Management LP, a multibillion-dollar hedge fund, and being one of five founding partners of Susquehanna Partners, an international proprietary trading firm.
 Before entering the investment field, he worked as an environmental scientist for several years.

 Bloom is actively involved with several philanthropic activities, including serving as a trustee at The New School.

 Bloom received a Bachelor of Arts in biological sciences and honorary Doctor of Humane Letters from Binghamton University.
 He also has a Master of Public Health from the University of Michigan.
 He holds the chartered financial analyst (CFA) designation.

 Akel is a member of the Binghamton Bearcats Athletic Association and is involved with the Promise Zone/Reading Partners committee for Binghamton University’s College of Community and Public Affairs.